Leibniz integral rule: In popular culture

 One thing I never did learn was contour integration.
 I had learned to do integrals by various methods shown in a book that my high school physics teacher Mr. Bader had given me.
 One day he told me to stay after class.
 "Feynman," he said, "you talk too much and you make too much noise.
 I know why.
 You're bored.
 So I'm going to give you a book.
 You go up there in the back, in the corner, and study this book, and when you know everything that's in this book, you can talk again."
 So every physics class, I paid no attention to what was going on with Pascal's Law, or whatever they were doing.
 I was up in the back with this book: "Advanced Calculus", by Woods.
 Bader knew I had studied "Calculus for the Practical Man" a little bit, so he gave me the real works—it was for a junior or senior course in college.
 It had Fourier series, Bessel functions, determinants, elliptic functions—all kinds of wonderful stuff that I didn't know anything about.
 That book also showed how to differentiate parameters under the integral sign—it's a certain operation.
 It turns out that's not taught very much in the universities; they don't emphasize it.
 But I caught on how to use that method, and I used that one damn tool again and again.
 So because I was self-taught using that book, I had peculiar methods of doing integrals.
 The result was, when guys at MIT or Princeton had trouble doing a certain integral, it was because they couldn't do it with the standard methods they had learned in school.
 If it was contour integration, they would have found it; if it was a simple series expansion, they would have found it.
 Then I come along and try differentiating under the integral sign, and often it worked.
 So I got a great reputation for doing integrals, only because my box of tools was different from everybody else's, and they had tried all their tools on it before giving the problem to me.

+In season 8, episode 2 of The Big Bang Theory Sheldon asks Howard "Do you know how to integrate x-squared times e to the minus x without looking it up?" and Howard responds with "I'd use Feynman's trick, differentiate under the integral sign."